If you’re looking to build a leaner, stronger, and more muscular body, you’ve probably got some questions concerning bulking vs. cutting.

-And if you want to lose fat as quickly as possible and you’re at or below 15% (men) or 25% (women) body fat, then you should cut.
+And if you want to lose fat as quickly as possible and you’re at or above 15% (men) or 25% (women) body fat, then you should cut.

 Although the process of bulking and cutting is the same regardless of your training experience, you’ll be able to build more muscle while cutting when you’re new to weightlifting than you will after your first six months, and this effect will all but disappear after your first year of weightlifting.